-If you have heard of Forex backtesting, but always wondered how to do it, then this guide is for you.
-Just like everything in trading and in life, there is no one-size-fits-all.
+If you've heard of Forex backtesting, but always wondered what it is, why it's beneficial, or how to do it, then this guide is for you.

-I consider it vital in your learning process.
+I consider testing vital in your learning process.

-So I have put together what I consider the definitive guide to backtesting Forex trading strategies, to help get you started.
+So I have put together this definitive beginner's guide to backtesting Forex trading strategies, to help get you started.

-This guide is the result of my personal experience with backtesting and talking to dozens of professional Forex traders over the years.
+This guide is the result of my personal experience with trading, backtesting and talking to many profitable Forex traders since 2007.

 Table of Contents

 Backtesting is the process of testing a trading strategy on historical data, to see how it would have performed in the past.
-In theory, if a system worked well in the past, it will continue to do so in the future.
+If a system worked well in the past, it has a high probability of continuing to work in the future.

-Of course, market conditions can change, but we will get into that in the section on the limitations of backtesting.
+Of course, market conditions can change, but I'll get into more details on that later.

-For now, just think of it as a way to have a reasonable level of certainty that a trading strategy will be profitable into the future.
+For now, just think of it as a way to have a reasonable level of confidence that a trading strategy will be profitable in the future.

-- Enter a trade when the indicator crosses back from overbought/oversold
+- Enter a trade when the indicator crosses back out of overbought/oversold

 - But the stop above/below the most recent high/low